On Representing Convex Quadratically Constrained Quadratic Programs via Graph Neural Networks: Introduction

 \section{Introduction}

 \textit{Quadratic programs}~(QPs) are a pivotal class of optimization problems where the objective function is quadratic, and the constraints are typically linear or quadratic.
 Based on the nature of constraints, QPs can be further classified as \textit{linearly constrained quadratic programs}~(LCQPs) and \textit{quadratically constrained quadratic programs}~(QCQPs).
 When the objective and constraint matrices are positive semi-definite, the problem becomes a convex QCQP, making it both theoretically interesting and practically important.
-Convex QCQPs arise in various critical applications such as robust optimization in uncertain environments~\citep{ben2001lectures,boyd2004convex}, power flow~\citep{bienstock2020mathematical}, and signal processing~\citep{luo2010semidefinite}, while ensuring optimality and computational efficiency is paramount.
+Convex QCQPs arise in various critical applications such as robust optimization in uncertain environments~\citep{ben2001lectures,boyd2004convex}, power flow~\citep{bienstock2020mathematical}, and signal processing~\citep{luo2010semidefinite}.

 Solving QPs, especially those with quadratic constraints, presents significant challenges.
 Traditional methods often involve computationally intensive procedures that would struggle with scalability and real-time processing requirements.
-For example, the \textit{interior-point method}~\citep{nocedal1999numerical} for a general $n$-variable QP involves solving a sequence of linear systems of equations, necessitating matrix decomposition with a runtime complexity of~$\mathbb{R}^s(n^3)$.
+For example, the \textit{interior-point method}~\citep{nocedal1999numerical} for a general $n$-variable QP involves solving a sequence of linear systems of equations, necessitating matrix decomposition with a runtime complexity of~$\mathcal{O}(n^3)$.
 This leads to substantial computational burden in the large-scale case.
 Similarly, active-set algorithms~\citep{gill2019practical}, which work by iteratively adjusting the set of active constraints, can also become computationally demanding as the number of constraints and variables increase.